Corgidev42/media-dl/README.md

-# 🎧 Universal Media Downloader - `media-dl`
+# 🎵 Universal Media Downloader - `media-dl`

 ## 📌 Description

-**Universal Media Downloader** est un outil professionnel pour télécharger facilement de l'audio et de la vidéo depuis YouTube, SoundCloud et d'autres plateformes supportées par `yt-dlp`.
+**Universal Media Downloader** is a professional-grade tool for downloading audio and video content from YouTube, SoundCloud, and any platform supported by `yt-dlp`.

-- Téléchargement automatique de playlists ou de fichiers uniques.
+- Automatic download of playlists or single files.
-- Format audio et vidéo au choix.
+- Choose your preferred audio and video formats.
-- Incrustation automatique de la pochette, artiste, album dans les fichiers MP3.
+- Automatically embeds cover art, artist, and album metadata into MP3 files.
-- Option d'incruster les paroles si disponibles via `--with-lyrics`.
+- Optionally embed lyrics if available using `--with-lyrics`.
-- Mode interactif **ou** mode silencieux ultra-rapide.
+- Interactive mode **or** ultra-fast silent mode.
-- Compatible Linux / macOS / Windows (avec Python 3).
+- Fully compatible with Linux / macOS / Windows (Python 3.7+).

 ---